 - Repeat this several times.

-- If it gets the idea, start placing the toy further and further away.
+- If it gets the idea, start placing the toy further away.

-- Continue to reward the parrot every time it properly fetches.
+- Continue to reward the parrot every time it fetches it.

-The parrot will eventually learn to fetch objects from different distances.
-It will also fetch based on whether you throw, drop, or leave the object.
-Depending on the size of your parrot, you may never need to fetch your own slippers again.
+The parrot will eventually learn to fetch objects from different distances and fetch based on whether you throw, drop, or leave the object.

-Nothing’s cuter than a parrot willing to spin on command.
-To teach this trick, start with the parrot’s favorite treat:
+Nothing is cuter than a parrot willing to spin on command.
+To teach this trick, do the following:

 - Place the treat in front of the parrot.
-It should be close but not so close that your parrot can easily reach it.
+It shouldn’t be so close that the parrot can easily reach it.

 - Once you have its attention on the treat, pick it up and put it behind the parrot.

-- This will compel it to rotate towards the treat while listening to the command.
+- This will compel it to rotate toward the treat while listening to the command.